CSLewin/NeonSunset/NEON SUNET.md

 All hacking attempts are performed with a roll of **1d10 + Lore + Technology**.

+First, decide if you want **Control** or **Information**.
+If you're hacking for control, name the device you're trying to control.
+If you're hacking for information, ask the question you're trying to answer.

+- Hacking for **control** provides a brief window of control over a physical device or electronic system within 100m that has a network connection.
+Hacking for access could, for example, open an electronic lock, control an elevator, start or control a vehicle, or provide commands to a surveillance system.
+It couldn't detonate grenades on someone's belt (they aren't networked) or fire an orbital satellite weapon (it's not within 100m).
+- Hacking for **information** provides the answer to a single question of objective fact which is not available to the general public.
+Each question answered requires a separate roll.
+Hacking for information can answer questions like "Where does the VP of Research for *Tarokoten Exploration Unlimited* live," or "What is the standard armament of *Tarokoten* corporate security," or "Which corporations and nation-states do not currently have extradition agreements with *Tarokoten* or its subsidiaries?"
+It couldn't answer questions like "What is the best way to kidnap a corporate executive," (there is no single best answer) or "Is our driver trustworthy," (there's no objective answer) or "Is the bodega down the street open" (hacking isn't necessary to answer this question).

-Decide if you want **Access** or **Information**.
-Then, decide if you want to attempt the hack using **Hard** or **Soft** methods.
+Second, decide if you want to attempt the hack using **Hard** or **Soft** methods.

 - **Hard** methods are very fast, but inefficient.
 If you're using a physical computer, you risk damaging the hardware.
 If you're using headware, you risk damage to your health.
 You can mitigate this damage by using **backup hardware** or injecting units of **CSF coolant**.
   - The base time required to execute a Hard hack is 1d10 rounds.
-  - Using Hard methods in pursuit of Access has a base difficulty of TN 10.
+  - Using Hard methods in pursuit of Access has a base difficulty of TN 15.
-  - Using Hard methods in pursuit of Information has a base difficulty of TN 15.
+  - Using Hard methods in pursuit of Information has a base difficulty of TN 20.

 - **Soft** methods are slow, but efficient.
 No matter what kind of device you're using, you risk exposing information about yourself--your location, your goals, and your personal identity.
 You can protect yourself from exposure by **hacking from an unimportant location** or employing a **fake identity**.
   - The base time required to execute a Soft hack is 4 hours.
-  - Using Soft methods in pursuit of Access has a base difficulty of TN 15.
+  - Using Soft methods in pursuit of Access has a base difficulty of TN 20.
-  - Using Soft methods in pursuit of Information has a base difficulty of TN 10.
+  - Using Soft methods in pursuit of Information has a base difficulty of TN 15.

 While you're executing a hack, you're free to perform other actions so long as the computer or headware you're using to hack isn't used for another task or destroyed.